farmanp/fakeit-rest/README.md

 ### Key Features:
 - REST API endpoints for generating single or multiple records of fake data.
 - Supports schema definitions in both YAML and JSON formats.
+- Rate limiting and concurrency control for handling requests.
+- Pagination support for large data responses.

 ## File Structure